-I have a user table in our database as you can see below image and we are using the entity framework for communicating with the database. we will upload a user profile if I delete a user, the user profile also should be deleted.
+I have a user table in our database, as shown in the image below.
+We are using Entity Framework to communicate with the database.
+When uploading a user profile, if I delete a user, the user profile should also be deleted.

 Tbluser